terminalcloud/apps/docs/microweber.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
+See your new MicroWeber site by clicking to "Check your installation here!".
-Access the admin section by clicking to "Check your installation here!" and login with the credentials provided (see below).
+Enter the admin aread by clicking to "Admin Area" and login with the credentials provided (see below).

 ### Credentials